ibm-cloud-docs/discovery-data/backup-restore.md

 You can do an in-place upgrade from one 4.0.x version to a later 4.0.y version as an alternative to following the procedures in this topic.
 For more information, see [Upgrading Watson Discovery to a newer 4.0 refresh](https://www.ibm.com/docs/en/cloud-paks/cp-data/4.0?topic=discovery-upgrading-watson-version-40){: external}.
 {: note}

-Back up and restore are supported on all versions of {{site.data.keyword.discoveryshort}}.
+If you plan to backup and restore an entire Cloud Pak for Data instance by using the Cloud Pak for Data OpenShift® APIs for Data Protection (OADP) backup and restore utility, you must apply a patch before you start the backup.
+The patch stops Discovery from preventing the utility from completing successfully.

+1. Download the `wd-aux-br-patch.zip` file from the [Watson Developer Cloud Github](https://github.com/watson-developer-cloud/doc-tutorial-downloads/blob/master/discovery-data/2.2.0/wd-aux-br-patch.zip) repository.
+1. Extract the `wd-aux-br-patch.yaml` file from the ZIP file.
+1. Run the following command in a terminal that is logged in to the cluster:

+    ```bash
+    oc create -f wks-aux-br-patch.yaml
+    ```
+    {: pre}

 For more information about backing up and restoring data in previous versions, see [Backing up and restoring data to 2.2.1 or earlier releases](/docs/discovery-data?topic=discovery-data-backup-restore-prior).

 ## Process overview
 {: #overview}